- You do not have any products in your shopping cart yet.

 Solid Teak Wood with Character – Deep Island 400 x 120-122 cm

-The tabletop shows natural growths, knot holes, and structures preserved through the reuse of the teak wood.
+The tabletop shows natural growths, knot holes, and textures preserved through the reuse of teak wood.
 Each piece of furniture in the Deep Island series is unique and handcrafted.
-The surface is lightly brushed and sealed with a protective wax.
-This preserves the lively appearance of the wood while making it resistant and easy to care for.
+The surface is lightly brushed and sealed with protective wax.
+This preserves the lively appearance of the wood while making it durable and easy to maintain.

 With a comfortable height of 78 cm, this table offers ideal conditions for a pleasant seating experience – perfect for sociable evenings with up to 12 people.